-We start from some notations.
+We start from some notation.
 We fix a vector space $N_\bR$ of finite dimension and denote $M_\bR=N_\bR^\vee$.
 Here, for a closed convex cone $\sigma\subset N_\bR$, we treat its dual $\sigma^\vee$ as a closed convex cone inside $M_\bR$.
-We say a closed convex cone is polyhedral if it is a finite intersection of half spaces.
-With the notations, we naturally identify $T^*M_\bR=M_\bR\times N_\bR$.
+We say a closed convex cone is polyhedral if it is a finite intersection of half-spaces.
+With this notation, we have a natural identification $T^*M_\bR=M_\bR\times N_\bR$.